The Top Skills Needed in a Surplus Lines Employee

 The Surplus Lines industry is constantly changing.
 Adaptability is key.
 If an employee sees a way to improve a process to increase efficiency, thinking outside the box is extremely helpful.

-Team player
+Team Player

 Working with state regulators, accountants, filers, brokers, and managers is a regular part of a Surplus Lines employee’s day.
 It takes a team to stay on top of industry changes and get filings, reports, and payments submitted on time.
-Having a team that works well together to answer questions, help each other, collaborate, and encourage each other can make all the difference in enjoying the job and motivating to get the work done.
+Having a team that works well together to answer questions, help each other, collaborate, and encourage each other can make all the difference in enjoying the job and motivating you to get the work done.
 It is a must to have go-to coworkers and others in the industry who understand Surplus Lines and all of the nuances of this unique line of work.

 Inquisitive